How do I create an "Invalid Pair" to prevent impossible-to-test-for Values from appearing together?

 Sometimes you might notice that Hexawise creates a combination of Values in a single test case that cannot be tested because it is impossible to have those two Values ever appear together in a real-world scenario.
 This lesson explains how to use the "Invalid Pair" feature of Hexawise to solve that problem.

-On the Define Inputs screen, hover over the first Value of the Invalid Pair and click on the red X that appears.
+On the "Constraints" screen, hover over the first Value of the Invalid Pair and click on the red X that appears

-Do the same thing for the second Value in the Invalid Pair.
+Repeat for the second Value in the Invalid Pair

-Once you have entered your Invalid Pairs, you willl see them listed in the "Paired Values" section on the Define Inputs screen.
+Once you have entered your Invalid Pairs, you will see them listed to the right

-Need to add A LOT of Invalid Pairs?
+Do you need to add a lot of Invalid Pairs?

-- Especially watch out for situations where you have MULTIPLE related "Not Applicable" values in a plan.
-Would it make sense to create a "Married Pair" between, say, 'Hotel Chain Preference = Not Applicable' and 'Type of Room' = Not Applicable'?
-In the Married Pair explanation, for example, it WOULD make sense to add that Married Pair.
+- Especially watch out for situations where you have multiple related "Not Applicable" values in a plan.
+Would it make sense to create a "Married Pair" between 'Hotel Chain Preference = Not Applicable' and 'Type of Room' = Not Applicable'?
+In the Married Pair explanation, for example, it would make sense to add that Married Pair.